Azure/iotedge-lorawan-starterkit/docs/adr/010_device_request_queue.md

 that completes, a `LoRaDevice` is not considered technically ready for being put in the cache.
 Since a `LoRaDevice` cannot be discovered during its initialization, it cannot be synchronized with the other operations.
-To work around this,m load operations will be synchronized in the `LoRaDeviceRegistry` to ensure there is only ever one operation loading the twins for a particular DevEUI.
+To work around this, load operations will be synchronized in the `LoRaDeviceRegistry` to ensure there is only ever one operation loading the twins for a particular DevEUI.
 It was also decided that closing the connection after initialization is the easiest approach to delay the connection ownership decision to after